Ivanova contact join-semilattices are not finitely axiomatizable: Ivanova contact join-semilattices are not finitely axiomatizable

-Since the inclusion is a join semilattice embedding from $\mathbf S$ to $\mathbf C$, we can apply Lemma \ref{lemcombis} in order to endow $\mathbf C$ with a weak contact relation.
-Notice that the assumptions in Lemma \ref{lemcombis}(ii) are satisfied, since the elements which are not $ \delta $ related in $\mathbf S$ are one the complement of the other.
+Since the inclusion is a join-semilattice embedding from $\mathbf S$ to $\mathbf C$, we can apply Lemma \ref{lemcombis} in order to endow $\mathbf C$ with a weak contact relation.
+Note that the assumptions from Lemma \ref{lemcombis}(ii) are satisfied, since the pairs which are not $ \delta $-related in $\mathbf S$ are mutual complements in $\mathbf C$.
 Hence the inclusion is also a contact embedding.
-Thus clause (1) in Theorem \ref{thmb} is satisfied, hence by the equivalence of (1) and (3) in Theorem \ref{thmb}, $\mathbf S$ satisfies (D1).
+Thus clause (1) from Theorem \ref{thmb} is satisfied, hence, by the equivalence of (1) and (3) in Theorem \ref{thmb}, $\mathbf S$ satisfies (D1), and also \eqref{d1+} by \cite[Lemma 2.3]{cs}.

 It remains to check that (D2$_{m}$) holds in $\mathbf S$, for every $m<n$.
-Clearly, in \eqref{d2n} one may assume that each pair $(c_{i,0}, c_{i,1})$ never repeats, since from repeating pairs we only get repeated summands in the relevant sums.
-Moreover, it is no loss of generality to assume that no $c_{i,j}$ is equal to $0$.
+Clearly, in \eqref{d2n} one may assume that each pair $(c_{i,0}, c_{i,1})$ never repeats, since from repeating pairs we only get repeated (or additional) summands in the relevant sums.
+Moreover, without loss of generality, we can assume that no $c_{i,j}$ is equal to $0$.
 Indeed, assume that, say, $c_{n,0}=0$.
 Then the assumptions of \eqref{d2n} are satisfied if and only if the assumptions of (D2$_{n-1}$) are satisfied, by discarding the pair $c_{n,0}$, $c_{n,1}$.